jeremy9959/Mathematics-for-Machine-Learning/chapters/01-linear-regression.md

 This is called Simpson's effect, or Simpson's paradox, and it shows that unknown factors (confounding factors) may cause linear regression to yield misleading results.
-This is particularly true when data from experiments conducted under different conditions is combined; in this case, the differences in experimental setting, called _batch effects_, can throw off the analysis very dramatically.
-See @fig-simpsons .
+This is particularly true when data from experiments conducted under different conditions are combined; in this case, the differences in experimental settings, called _batch effects_, can throw off the analysis very dramatically.
+See @fig-simpsons.

 ![Simpson's Effect](img/SimpsonsEffect.png){#fig-simpsons
 width=50%}